 In the early 1990's, I was the Director of the Pennsylvania Prison Society Arts and Humanities Program.
-The experience exposed me to the extreme cruelty and racism of mass incarceration.
+This exposed me to the extreme cruelty and racism of mass incarceration.
 I learned that in Pennsylvania all life-sentences are issued without parole.
-At the time I saw the powerful documentary Life-Sentence, by Laura Jackson.
-Interviews with "lifers" showed the politicized pardoning process leading to decades of warehousing of good people deserving of pardon.
-I implemented a program at the State Correctional Institutions of Graterford and Muncy to bring visibility to a group of men and women sentenced to life without parole.
-The participants were selected by administration and staff with one criterion: participants must be worthy of pardon.
-The goals of the program were twofold: to bring the participants visibility through portraiture and narrative and to support them through the challenging and often diabolical commutation process.
+At the time, the documentary Life-Sentence, sponsored by the Pennsylvania Prison Society and produced by Laura Jackson, educated me about the Pennsylvania Board of Pardons.
+In 1990, I implemented a program at the State Correctional Institutions at Graterford and Muncy to bring visibility to a group of exceptional men and women sentenced to life without parole.
+The participants were selected by each institution's administration and staff with one criterion: participants long deserved to be pardoned.
+The goals of the program were to bring lifers visibility through portraiture and narrative and to support them through the challenging and often diabolical commutation process.
 I trained with Pardons Case Manager Harvey Bell, attending all of the monthly Board of Pardons hearings in Harrisburg over a 12 month period.
 I developed a practical understanding of the workings of the Pennsylvania Board of Pardons.
 I also witnessed the unconscionable process of this racist, politicized, destructive entity.
 The pranks in the form of ever changing, random policies of the Pennsylvania Board of Pardons have continued.
 The impact primarily on our black communities has been catastrophic.